I am a journalist and leader with a passion for providing the training and mentorship needed to strengthen and diversify the field of journalism.

 My writing has been featured in Poynter, The Cut, Current and more.

 I was born and raised in Silver Spring, Maryland.
 I studied broadcast journalism and linguistic anthropology at New York University.
+I now call Birmingham, Alabama home.

 In my free time, I love hiking, singing and playing the guitar, talking to my plants and relaxing in my egg chair.
 I once wrote a love song about condiments.